John Glenn Columbus International Airport: Ground transportation

 The airport is accessible directly by taking exit number nine on Interstate 670 to International Gateway.
 Alternatively, drivers can also get to the airport from the east via Hamilton Road, just south of Interstate 270, and enter at Sawyer Road or from the west via Stelzer Road.

 Connected to the terminal is a six-story parking garage that provides long-term and short-term parking.
 Lower cost satellite parking options, with continuous free shuttle service, can be found in the Blue, Red and Green parking lots along International Gateway.
 The Blue lot is the closest to the terminal and also offers some covered parking.
 The cost of parking a car in the blue lot is $9 per 24 hours.
 The Red Lot costs $7 per 24 hours and the green lost costs $5 per 24 hours to park.
 The Green lot is the furthest away from the terminal.
 Additionally, there is a free cell phone lot accessed from the outbound side of International Gateway.

 The Columbus Metropolitan Area's bus service, the Central Ohio Transit Authority (COTA), has a bus service between the airport and downtown Columbus.
 COTA's 7 Mt.
 Vernon route is operated from downtown, with every other bus serving either the airport or Easton Transit Center.

 The GoBus Rural Inter-City Bus Service operates a thrice daily schedule to Athens, via Lancaster, Logan, and Nelsonville.

 Inbound taxi services operate through numerous taxi businesses in the Columbus area.
 A number of taxi services provide outbound transportation in the taxi lane.

 Other facilities

 In 2001, Executive Jet Aviation (now known as NetJets), opened up a 200000 sqft operational headquarters.

 In November 2006, Skybus Airlines began leasing 100000 sqft of office and hangar facilities at the Columbus International AirCenter adjacent to the airport.

 Regional carrier Republic Airways operates a large crew and maintenance base at the airport.

 The airport has its own police and fire departments (ARFF-C).

+CMH Next

+CMH Next is an ongoing $2 billion infrastructure initiative managed by the Columbus Regional Airport Authority (CRAA) to replace the existing passenger terminal at John Glenn Columbus International Airport (IATA: CMH) in Columbus, Ohio.
+The project, breaking ground on December 9, 2024, features a new, nearly 1-million-square-foot centralized terminal designed to modernize facilities and increase capacity, with an estimated opening in early 2029.

+Background and Rationale

+The original terminal facility, operational since 1958, was deemed inefficient due to its fragmented layout with separate, non-connected concourses.
+The project, funded without new local taxes, was initiated to address rising passenger volumes and update infrastructure.

+Design and Features

+The new terminal, designed with a "Y-shaped" footprint reflecting the local river confluence, is built to accommodate up to 13 million annual passengers, marking a 50% increase in capacity.
+Key features include: